dyle/rpgmapper/README.md

 RPG Role Playing Mapper for playing old-school RPGs and map dungeons and areas on a grid.
-The goal of this project is to have a tiny, nice tool at hand, which lets the user create any dungeon-lile map.
-The user should be capabel of sharing these maps freely.
+The goal of this project is to have a tiny, nice tool at hand, which lets the user create any dungeon-like map.
+The user should be capable of sharing these maps freely.

 ## Preamble